Proof of Claims Bar Date

 The other major exception found in this rule has to do with the difference between a Chapter 7 and a Chapter 13 bankruptcy petition.
 One of the many reasons a Chapter 7 might be filed is because the petitioner has no assets to protect from their creditors.
 When these cases are filed the Court informs creditors in their initial notice of the filing for bankruptcy protections that the case is a no-asset case and no dividend is expected to be paid during the process of the bankruptcy case.
 Therefore, unsecured creditors are asked not to file a proof of claim.
 If the trustee discovers assets belonging to a petitioner that may be used to pay unsecured creditors, then the trustee must ask the clerk of court to notify creditors of a possible dividend.
 In this situation creditors are given at least 90 days’ notice as to the bar date for claims.

 The Sellers Law firm has an office near you!
 We have offices in Montgomery, Selma, Greenville, and Troy.
 We have represented tens of thousands of people in Alabama, and we pride ourselves on our experience.
-Call 334-LAWYERS (334-529-9377) today to get the help that you need.
-Our phones are answered 24 hours a day.
-You can also reach us by email at email@example.com or use the “text us” link or Contact Us form on our website!
+Call or text us at 334-LAWYERS (529-9377) today to get the help that you need.
+Our phones are answered 24 hours a day, and we can usually meet with you within 24 hours!
+You can also reach us by email at email@example.com or use the Contact Us form on our website!
 Remember that consultations are always free at The Sellers Law Firm.